Ethiopian Christmas traditions: Festivities, Spirit & Foods

 Why do Ethiopians celebrate Christmas on January 7th?

 Christmas is celebrated on January 7th in Ethiopia, as in many Orthodox churches worldwide.
-Because Ethiopian calendar months fluctuate, Ganna is on the 29th day of Tahsas.
+Because Ethiopian calendar months fluctuate, Genna is on the 29th day of Tahsas.
 The Ethiopian Orthodox Church believes January 7th to be Jesus' birthday and hence the day for considerable religious activities in Ethiopia.

 Fortunately, January is one of the finest months to visit Ethiopia since the temperature is mild with minimal rain.
 During this time, followers are required to refrain from all non-vegan goods and psychoactive substances, including alcohol, and to eat only one meal each day.